 EQUIPMENT: Volunteer technicians are expected to provide their own binoculars, hiking boots, rubber boots, raingear, pocket knife with scissors and toothpick, and field guide (we recommend the Sibley Guide to Birds or the third or fourth edition of The National Geographic's Field Guide to the Birds of North America).
+We do also suggest birding apps such as Sibley, iBird, and Merlin; however, these are secondary to having a physical book in the field, where electricity and wireless internet may be unavailable.
 Volunteers at Yosemite will also need to provide their own camping gear including tent, sleeping bag and mess kit.
+A comprehensive suggested equipment list will be provided for Yosemite volunteers before the start of the season.

-VOLUNTEER STATUS: MAPS technician positions are volunteer positions that do not involve an employment relationship with IBP.
+VOLUNTEER STATUS: MAPS technician positions are

+volunteer positions that do not involve an employment relationship with IBP.
 Thus, MAPS volunteers receive no salary, hourly wages, or benefits for their volunteering.
 All MAPS crew members are reimbursed for their meals and incidental expenses by means of a per diem reimbursement within the limits set by the US Government Services Agency for that state or city.
 Per diem rates for the different locations are summarized in the table below.
 Per diem reimbursements will be prorated for volunteers who start the position late.

-MAPS LOCATIONS, 2021:
+MAPS LOCATIONS, 2022:

-REGION LOCATIONS (Nearest town) TOTAL POSITIONS COMPENSATION DURATION California Yosemite National Park (Groveland) 2 Volunteers \$29 / 78 days (\$2,320 total) May 4 - Aug 8 California Yosemite National Park (Groveland) 1 Biologist \$2700 / month May 4 - Aug 8 Virginia Fort A.P.
-Hill (Bowling Green) 2 Biologists \$2500 / month May 12 - Aug 8
+REGION LOCATIONS (Nearest town) TOTAL POSITIONS COMPENSATION DURATION California Yosemite National Park (Groveland) 3 Volunteers \$29 / 78 days (\$2,320 total) May 4 - Aug 8 California Yosemite National Park (Groveland) 1 Biologist‡ \$3300 / month May 4 - Aug 8 Virginia Fort A.P.
+Hill (Bowling Green) 2 Biologists‡ \$2500 / month May 14 - Aug 8

-^{} Camping at Hodgdon Meadow Campground is required for Yosemite National Park volunteers.
+\ Camping at Hodgdon Meadow Campground may be required for Yosemite National Park volunteers.